Roman infantry tactics: Initial preparations and movement for battle

 The approach march.
 Once the legion was deployed on an operation, the marching began.
 The approach to the battlefield was made in several columns, enhancing manoeuvrability.
 Typically, a strong vanguard preceded the main body and included scouts, cavalry, and light troops.
 A tribune or other officer often accompanied the vanguard to survey the terrain for possible camp locations.
 Flank and reconnaissance elements were also deployed to provide the usual covering security.
 Behind the vanguard came the main body of heavy infantry.
 Each legion marched as a distinct formation and was accompanied by its own individual baggage train.
 The last legion usually provided the rear force, although several recently raised units might occupy this final echelon.

 Construction of fortified camps.
 Legions on a campaign typically established a strong field camp, complete with palisade and a deep ditch, providing a basis for supply storage, troop marshalling, and defense.
 Camps were recreated each time the army moved and were constructed with a view to both military necessity and religious symbolism.
 There were always four gateways, connected by two main crisscrossing streets, with the intersection at a concentration of command tents in the centre.
 Space was also made for an altar and religious gathering area.
 Everything was standardized, from the positioning of baggage, equipment and specific army units, to the duties of officers who were to set up sentries, pickets, and orders for the next day's march.
 Construction could take between two and five hours with part of the army labouring, while the rest stood guard, depending on the tactical situation and operating environment.
 The shape of the camp was generally rectangular but could vary based on the terrain or tactical situation.
-A distance of about 60 meters was left clear between the entrenchments and the first row of troop tents.
+A distance of about 60 meters (197 feet) was left clear between the entrenchments and the first row of troop tents.
 This gap provided space for marshalling the legionaries for battle and kept the troop area out of enemy missile range.
 No other ancient army persisted over such a long period in systematic camp construction like the Romans, even if the army rested for only a single day.